vortexmakes/RKH/doc/readme.txt

 -	\b RKH_EN_INIT_HSM_ARG
-	\n \n Determines the initialization function prototype of the state-machines.
-When RKH_EN_INIT_HSM_ARG is set to one (1) this function adds as argument a pointer to state-machine structure RKH_T.
+	\n \n Determines the initialization function prototype of the state machines.
+When RKH_EN_INIT_HSM_ARG is set to one (1) this function adds as argument a pointer to state machine structure RKH_T.
 See #RKHINIT_T structure definition.

 -	\b RKH_EN_ENT_HSM_ARG
 	\n \n Determines the function prototype of the state entry.
-	When RKH_EN_ENT_HSM_ARG is set to one (1) this function adds as argument a pointer to state-machine structure RKH_T.
+	When RKH_EN_ENT_HSM_ARG is set to one (1) this function adds as argument a pointer to state machine structure RKH_T.
 See
 	#RKHENT_T structure definition.

 -	\b RKH_EN_EXT_HSM_ARG
 	\n \n Determines the function prototype of the state exit.
-	When RKH_EN_EXT_HSM_ARG is set to one (1) this function adds as argument a pointer to state-machine structure RKH_T.
+	When RKH_EN_EXT_HSM_ARG is set to one (1) this function adds as argument a pointer to state machine structure RKH_T.
 See
 	#RKHEXT_T structure definition.

 -	\b RKH_EN_ACT_HSM_ARG
 	\n \n Determines the function prototype of the transition action.
-	When RKH_EN_ACT_HSM_ARG is set to one (1) this function adds as argument a pointer to state-machine structure RKH_T.
+	When RKH_EN_ACT_HSM_ARG is set to one (1) this function adds as argument a pointer to state machine structure RKH_T.
 See
 	#RKHACT_T structure definition.

 -	\b RKH_EN_ACT_EVT_ARG